cameronwebbable/NSObject-OnSteroids/README.md

 Benefits
 --------
-- Rapidly map dictionary to object (helpful for dealing with dictionaries from API)
+- Rapidly map dictionary to object (helpful for dealing with dictionaries from REST APIs)
-- Export object to dictionary (helpful for when you are needed to post object to API)
+- Export object to dictionary (helpful for when you are needed to post object to Rest APIs)
 - Encoding/Decoding for Coder baked right in.

 How to Install